Asian hornet – Vespa velutina

 The life cycle is similar to wasps and bumble bees.
 Queen hornets mate in the autumn and hibernate in a safe niche protected from rain, snow and wind.
 During hibernation queens fold their wings under their abdomen, pressed against their body, giving them a distinctive appearance.
 The queens will come out of hibernation as the weather warms.

-The queen’s fat reserves will be low so she seek nectar and tree resin to activate her ovaries and sustain nest building activities.
+The queen’s fat reserves will be low so she seeks nectar and tree resin to activate her ovaries and sustain nest building activities.
 During the next few weeks she hunts for a suitable nest site, usually enclosed and protected, then begins the building process using wood fibres.
 The nest hangs down and is attached to the substrate at the top by a stalk or petiole.
 The lower end of the stalk forms the hexagonal cells for brood rearing.
 They hang down with the open end at the bottom.
 The entire structure is surrounded by a thin wood fibre (paper) envelope and at this stage may be 4 -5cm across.

 When this proto-nest is finished the queen lays an egg at the base of each cell attached to the cell wall by an adhesive.
 Hatching in 3 to 4 days the larva initially remains attached to the old egg case to prevent falling out of the cell.
 Eventually the larva grows big enough to fill the whole cell, spins a silken cocoon and pupates.
 It takes about 50 days for the lone queen to build the proto-nest and at this stage the time from egg to adult worker may take 50 days as the nest is too small to thermoregulate.

 When the first workers appear there is a short ‘co-operative’ period around June when both workers and queen are active outside the nest.
-As the colony numbers increase the queen stays in the nest and becomes the egg layer.
+As the colony numbers increase, the queen stays in the nest and becomes the egg layer.

 June to August sees rapid expansion in nest size and colony numbers and if the original location is too small the whole colony may re-locate to a more suitable site, in a tree or under the eaves of a tall building.
 This process may only take a few days.